westwardfishdme/COMP170-study-repository/readme.md

 I was inspired to make this repository because someone in class asked if I could synthesize a list of youtube videos for them to watch to learn how to program.
 On my train ride home, I thought to myself:

-"Damn, I can literally write an actual study guide for the whole class if I really wanted to..."
+"Damn, I can literally write an actual guide for the whole class if I really wanted to..."

 and so I did, it's the one you're reading it now ;)